GEORGIA'S FIRST PARISH

 By A.D.1790, the former British colonies had risen up to create a new nation, the United States of America.
 It was then that a group of English Catholic families from Maryland, lured by the fertile lands and religious tolerance of Georgia, moved to what was then Wilkes (now Taliaferro) County and established a farming community.
 They called their settlement Mary Land.

-Soon, French Catholics fleeing the revolution in their country and the slave revolt in Haiti joined them.
+Soon, French Catholics fleeing the revolution in their country, and the slave revolt in Haiti joined them.
 With their first burial in 1794, they established a cemetery.
 Later, Irish settlers came, including the ancestors of authors Margaret Mitchell and Flannery O’Connor.

 A new beginning and then…

 The log church in Locust Grove eventually was replaced by a larger frame structure in 1821.
 By the time of the Civil War, however, most of the Catholic community in Locust Grove had moved to other states or to the nearby town of Sharon, which had sprung up along the railroad that was built through the area in the 1850s.
-In 1877, the Church of the Purification of the Blessed Virgin Mary moved to Sharon, which entailed the relocation of the wood frame church originally built in 1821.
+In 1877, the Church of the Purification of the Blessed Virgin Mary moved to Sharon, which entailed the relocation of the wood frame church initially built in 1821.

 In 1883, with the old frame church no longer adequate for the parish’s needs, the present church was built.
 It was a bright, beautiful building, almost indistinguishable from Protestant churches of the time.
 Communicants arrived to a white clapboard church drawn by the peal of its bell, the same bell we hear today.
 Then, as now, towering double-hung sash windows let in generous amounts of light to the nave.